 TWIG as an organization occupies an essential space in the value-added wood sector.
 We are a hub, a network, and a space to learn and discover with a focus on helping the industry become more collaborative.
 We want to grow the community and the culture around wood innovation, by helping people in the industry find each other and by developing pathways for people to become a part of it.
 The events we create are intended to inspire a new wave of innovators and contributors to the sector by injecting it with creativity, and fun and highlighting people and companies leading the way.

 This year again we need your help to guide us and that comes with your participation.
-We are bringing things in person and creating an event to inspire, invigorate and enhance the strength of the TWIG network and the value-added wood sector as a whole.
+We are bringing things in person and creating an event to inspire, invigorate and enhance the strength of the TWIG network and the value-added wood sector as a whole.2022 Schedule of events

-This year we have a series of events scheduled to start in the afternoon on Friday, June 10 @ 2:30.
+This year we have a series of events scheduled to start in the afternoon at 2:30.
 End your day early and come join us at CBR Products.
 The event is in two parts - afternoon and evening, with a social component in the middle.
 The afternoon program is more directly focused on people already invested in the sector and those who want to become more involved.
 The evening is open to all types of people and is centred around a series of artistic performances and exhibits.

 The TWIG team will host attendees as they arrive with the event officially kicking off at 3:00.
 Our welcoming will consist of a brief introduction to our partners and sponsors of the event, with a brief overview of the event, outlining the purpose of the Perennial as a recurring event for the industry and to grow the community.